mangoking189/MintX-AI/README.md

 # MintX-AI
-This is our own AI.
+This is our own AI that I worked really hard on for a long time.